mrlonis/maven-spotless-hooks/README.md

 ```

 You can do this in almost any IDE, since they often bundle Maven into the IDE itself.
 It is fine to continue using the bundled Maven when in the IDE, but we need the Maven Wrapper to perform `pre-commit` commands.

+> You can keep using your IDE’s Maven integration for builds and testing, but pre-commit hooks must run through the Maven Wrapper (`./mvnw`) to ensure consistency across environments.
+Additionally, for users who do **not** have Maven installed, the wrapper will download the correct version of Maven for them.
+Otherwise, this `pre-commit` process would **force** all developers to install yet another tool on their local machine.
+This is not ideal, and we want to avoid that if possible.

+Despite the above warning, your IDEs built-in git process will also run these hooks.
+At the end of the day, these hooks simply go into your `.git/hooks/` directory and are run by git.
+So, if you are using IntelliJ, Eclipse, or VS Code, the hooks will run as expected.
+The wrapper is purely for CLI needs.

 ##### Adding .gitattributes